Prevent Falls with 5 Warning Signs for Mobility Issues in Seniors

 Is standing up from the couch a struggle for your older adult?
 How about lowering themselves into bed?

 Having trouble with sitting and standing is a strong indicator of potential mobility issues.
-It’s an essential movement in daily life – used when eating a meal, using the restroom, upon waking and sleeping, and more.
+It’s an essential movement in daily life – used when eating, using the restroom, upon waking and sleeping, and more.

-Try the quick and simple sit-to-stand exercise with your older adult and notice if they have any difficulties.
+Try the quick, simple sit-to-stand exercise with your older adult and note if they have any difficulties.
 Do they need to hold on to furniture for support?
 Are they slow or unsteady?

-Being aware of a seemingly harmless warning sign like these tells you that it’s necessary to talk with their doctor.
+Being aware of a seemingly harmless warning sign like this tells you that it’s necessary to talk with your doctor.

-You may want to ask about issues like lightheadedness or dizziness that happens when they stand up or sit down or ask about strength and balance exercises.
+You may want to ask about issues like lightheadedness or dizziness that happen when they stand up or sit down, or ask about strength and balance exercises.

-In addition, issues associated with normal aging like impaired vision, joint stiffness, slower reaction times, and muscle weakness reduce the body’s ability to stay balanced.
-They can make walking, standing, and exercising difficult.
+In addition, issues associated with normal aging, such as impaired vision, joint stiffness, slower reaction times, and muscle weakness, reduce the body’s ability to maintain balance.
+They can make walking, standing, and other forms of exercise difficult.

 To improve mobility, your older adult’s doctor can test their balance and treat underlying problems.

-Mobility aids like canes or walkers and targeted exercises can help an older adult with balance issues and allow them to get around more safely and confidently.
+Mobility aids like canes or walkers, along with targeted exercises, can help an older adult with balance issues get around more safely and confidently.

 Exercise isn’t everyone’s favorite activity, but it’s a necessary lifestyle habit that helps prevent chronic diseases and unhealthy weight gain, especially for seniors.